Chart Color Schemes

 The level of residential development activity in Mickleham - Yuroke was found to be higher than 90% of real estate markets across the country

 The average construction cost value for new homes is $264,000, reflecting more affordable housing options compared to regional norms.
-In FY-26, commercial approvals totalled $181.1 million, indicating robust local business investment.
-Compared to Greater Melbourne, Mickleham - Yuroke has 435.0% more construction activity per person, suggesting strong developer confidence in the location and greater choice for buyers.
-New development consists of 86.0% detached houses and 14.0% townhouses or apartments, maintaining the area's traditional low density character focused on family homes.
-With around 19 people per dwelling approval, Mickleham - Yuroke exhibits characteristics of a growth area.
+This financial year has seen $181.1 million in commercial approvals, suggesting robust local business investment.
+Compared to Greater Melbourne, Mickleham-Yuroke exhibits 435.0% more construction activity per person, offering greater choice for buyers and indicating strong developer confidence in the location.
+New development consists of 86.0% detached houses and 14.0% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes.
+With around 19 people per dwelling approval, Mickleham-Yuroke displays characteristics of a growth area.

-By 2041, it is expected to grow by approximately 39,200 residents.
-Current construction levels suggest that housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth beyond current forecasts.
+By 2041, it is projected to grow by approximately 39,200 residents, with current construction levels expected to meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development